 FMNP for SHOPPERS

-Women, Infants and Children
+Women, Infants and Children (WIC)

-WIC FMNP is available to low-income mothers with young children who enroll in the more general WIC program that covers grocery stores and other retail outlets.
-In 2024, WIC participants in FMNP will get $30 per person or up to $90 per family to spend at farmers markets between June 1 and Oct 31.
-Shoppers can use WIC FMNP benefits only at authorized farmers markets and farm stands to buy fresh fruits, vegetables, and herbs.
-If you are interested in applying for WIC FMNP, call (800) 841-1410 or click here.
+WIC FMNP is manged by the Department of Health and available to low-income mothers with young children who enroll in WIC program.
+In 2024, WIC FMNP participants will get an additional $30 per person or up to $90 per family to buy fresh fruits, vegetables, or herbs at authorized farmers markets or farm stands between June 1 and Oct 31.

 WIC “Fruit and Vegetable Benefits”